sahtepetrucci/php-responsive-css-sprites/README.md

 - prepares a CSS file (including one unique class per icon),
 - [optionally] creates a sample HTML file to demonstrate usage.

+> :warning: Generated icons will be downscaled to look good on retina displays.
+So make sure using twice the size for iconWidth and iconHeight (use 64x64 if you want to display them as 32x32 icons).

-It is possible to change CSS width/height values of the icons while keeping the background image obtained from the sprite.
+Saying that, it is still possible to change CSS width/height values of the icons on the fly while keeping the background image obtained from the sprite.

+Thus, you can define your own @media rules to use same sprites in different sizes if needed.

 ## Usage
 In order this to work, you'll need to provide a collection of objects including id and *icon* fields.